IlyaSukhanov/httpie-lambda/README.rst

 Usage
 `````

-Usage is consistent with HTTPie, simply use `http+lambda` as protocol:
+Usage is consistent with HTTPie, simply use `http+lambda` as protocol and the name of the lambda as host portion of the URL.

+To call `health` endpoint of the Lambda function named `flaskexp-test`:

 .. code-block:: shell